Itrio Launcher – A Digital Platform for Safe Computer Use in Schools and After-School Programs

 - Balancing product ambition with financial reality

-Why the project failed (honest assessment)
+Why the project failed

 From a strategic perspective, Itrio struggled because: